 Transformation work that took place prior to 2016

 In recent years we have led on and supported a number of improvement projects and programmes.

 - The future of Ealing Hospital’s neonatal special care unit

 - North Central & North East London’s Specialised Cancer and Cardiac programme (2013-14): Revolutionising cancer and heart disease for millions

 Current transformation programmes (2016 onwards)

 We are committed to delivering high quality and sustainable specialised services in London, both for our own population and for those that travel here to receive care.
-To achieve this, together with local STP leaders, we are considering alternative ways to deliver and plan specialised services.
+To achieve this, together with local leaders, we are considering alternative ways to deliver and plan specialised services.

 - Reduce the number of people requiring specialised services by developing a whole system approach to how services are commissioned and provided, maximising preventative measures both in the community and in hospital;

 - Eliminate unwarranted variation in the quality of care, to ensure equity of access, outcomes and experience for all;